Why Choose an ASC

 Are all patients good candidates for ASCs?

 ASCs are not an appropriate option for every patient, which is why physicians first conduct an assessment to determine a patient’s health and risk factors, along with an evaluation of the type of surgical procedure that is needed.
-Higher risk patients are sent to a hospital setting rather than an ASC.
+Higher-risk patients are sent to a hospital setting rather than an ASC.

 ASCs only offer a small number of specialized surgical procedures that can be done on an outpatient basis without an overnight hospital stay.
 This allows physicians to design an environment that is optimized for those specific procedures and results in greater efficiency and more tailored patient care.

 ASCs offer much greater levels of convenience and accessibility to patients.
-ASCs include fully-equipped operating and recovery rooms under the care of skilled medical professionals, but they are smaller clinical setting.
+ASCs include fully-equipped operating and recovery rooms under the care of skilled medical professionals, but they are smaller clinical settings.
 This translates to more efficiency, more predictable schedules, and shorter stays for patients.

 Unlike hospitals where scheduling can be interrupted due to emergencies, ASCs can better control patient flow, reduce wait times, and enhance patient-doctor interaction.